jrandj/redhat/README.md

     * Modules are essentially tools for tasks.
 They usually take parameters and return JSON.
 Modules can be run from the command line or within a playbook.
 Ansible ships with a significant number of modules by default, and custom modules can also be written.

     * Each specific task in Ansible is written through a Module.
 Multiple Modules are written in sequential order.
 Multiple Modules for related Tasks are called a Play.
 All Plays together make a Playbook.
+Dragon’s Dogma: Dark Arise
     * To run modules through a YAML file:
         ```shell
         ansible-playbook example.yml
         ```

-    * The `--syntax-check` command can be used to check the syntax before running a playbook.
+    * The `--syntax-check` parameter can be used to check the syntax before running a playbook.
+The `-C` parameter can be used to dry-run a playbook.

     * To run a module independently:
         ```shell